danielwidhiarto/HOLOS-BOT/README.md

 # Holos-Bot

 Welcome to Holos-Bot, a Discord bot tailored for your personal server, packed with unique features and functionality.
-Holos-Bot is based on JavaScript and is designed with a focus on the Indonesian language.
+Holos-Bot is based on JavaScript and designed with an emphasis on the Indonesian language.

 ## Features

-- **Play Music**: Holos-Bot allows you to play your favorite tunes right in your Discord server.
-Just sit back, relax, and enjoy the music!
+- Play music: Holos-Bot allows you to play your favourite tunes directly on your Discord server.
+Just sit back, relax and enjoy the music!

-- **Indonesian Language Support**: Holos-Bot is crafted with support for the Indonesian language, providing a seamless experience for users who prefer communicating in Bahasa Indonesia.
+- Indonesian language support: Holos-Bot is built with Indonesian language support, providing a seamless experience for users who prefer to communicate in Bahasa Indonesia.

-- **User-Friendly Interface**: Holos-Bot comes with an intuitive and user-friendly interface, making it easy for both beginners and experienced users to navigate and enjoy its features.
+- User-friendly interface: Holos-Bot comes with an intuitive and user-friendly interface, making it easy for both beginners and experienced users to navigate and enjoy its features.

 ## Getting Started

-To get started with Holos-Bot in your Discord server, follow these simple steps:
+To get started with Holos-Bot on your Discord server, follow these simple steps:

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/HOLOS-BOT.git`.
+1. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/HOLOS-BOT.git`.

-2. **Install Dependencies**: Navigate to the project directory and install the necessary dependencies by running `npm install`.
+2. **Install dependencies: Navigate to the project directory and install the necessary dependencies by running `npm install`.

-3. **Configure Bot Token**: Obtain a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.
+3. **Configure bot token: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.

-4. **Run the Bot**: Start Holos-Bot by running `npm start`.
-Now, Holos-Bot should be up and running in your Discord server.
+4. **Run the bot**: Start Holos-Bot by running `npm start`.
+Holos-Bot should now be up and running on your Discord server.

 ## Contributing

 If you would like to contribute to the development of Holos-Bot, please fork the repository and submit a pull request.
 We welcome your contributions and feedback.

-## Support and Issues
+## Support and issues

-If you encounter any issues or have questions about Holos-Bot, feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/draxlorant-store/issues).
-We'll do our best to assist you.
+If you encounter any problems or have any questions about Holos-Bot, please feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/draxlorant-store/issues).
+We'll do our best to help you.

-## License
+## Licence

-Holos-Bot is licensed under the [MIT License](LICENSE).
+Holos-Bot is released under the [MIT License](LICENSE).